top of page

 Katie Kovalsky - Soprano (Librarian)

 Katie Kovalsky is the music teacher at Royal Palm Beach Elementary School, where she teaches general music, handbells, and chorus classes to students in grades K-5.
 Previously, Katie has been on the faculty of The Conservatory School at North Palm Beach and Turtle River Montessori School, where she taught classes in preschool music, elementary music, junior high band, and junior high choir.
 Katie has sung with Espressivo since 2014, and credits the collaboration with these accomplished musicians as the main reason for her success as an educator.
 She was the 2022 recipient of the William T. Dwyer Award for Excellence in Elementary Education.
 Also an instrumentalist, Katie's primary instrument is the clarinet, and she has also performed on the bassoon, saxophone, and flute.
 Katie holds a Master of Music Education degree from the University of Florida and a Bachelor of Music Education degree, summa cum laude, from the University of Montevallo.
-Katie and her husband, fellow Espressivo member Alex, live in Greenacres, Florida, with their son Aaron.
+Katie and her husband, fellow Espressivo member Alex, live in Greenacres, Florida, with their sons Aaron and Eli.

 Bree Lukosavich - Alto